-- Some preventive services are not covered. - Members have higher payments for out-of-network providers or services. - Annual deductibles and coinsurance apply. - Members may be responsible for the difference between the provider's charges and UPMC Health Plan's payment (reasonable and customary allowance).
+- Some preventive services may not be covered. - Members have higher payments for out-of-network providers or services. - Annual deductibles and coinsurance apply. - Members may be responsible for the difference between the provider's charges and UPMC Health Plan's payment (reasonable and customary allowance).

-- Emergency services by any provider are covered if the health care services are provided to a member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one of the following: - Placing the health of the member (or with respect to a woman, the health of the woman or her unborn child) in serious jeopardy; - Serious impairment to bodily functions; or - Serious dysfunction of any bodily organ or part. - Urgent care by any provider is covered if the health care services are provided to a member who reasonably believes that delaying care until the member can contact or see their personal physician may place the health of the member in jeopardy. - See Non-emergency Services, UPMC Health Plan Commercial, Chapter C.
+Emergency services by any provider are covered if the health care services are provided to a Member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one or more of the following:

+- Placing the health of the Member (or with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy - Serious impairment to bodily functions - Serious dysfunction of any bodily organ or part

+Urgent care by an in-network provider is covered if the health care services are provided to a Member who reasonably believes that delaying care until the Member can contact or see their personal physician may place the health of the Member in jeopardy.